kennethreitz-archive/.com/content/posts/110421-finally-static.rst

 favorite tools: ReStructured Text, Jinja2, Python, and Git.

 The move is far from perfect, but I'm glad I finally did it.
-All existing comments are all gone.
+All existing comments are gone.
 There's no longer a mobile version.
-Many of the old blog posts are malformed (and a big cunk should just be removed entirely).
+Many of the old blog posts are malformed (and a big chunk should just be removed entirely).

 But, these things will happen in time.
-It feel good to start fresh.
+It feels good to start fresh.